-It was also in that same year of 1809 that a physician in England named Darwin and his wife named their child, Charles Robert.
-He would one day go on a voyage aboard a ship named the Beagle, and return to promote the godless theory of evolution.
+It was also in the year of 1809 that a baby was born and named Charles.
+His mother was Susannah.
+His father was Robert Darwin, a physician in England.
+Charles would one day go on a five-year voyage (1831-1836) aboard a ship called, the Beagle, and return to Europe to promote the godless theory of evolution.

-That same year produced the cries of a newborn infant in a rugged log cabin in Hardin County, Kentucky.
+The year of 1809 also brought forth the cries of a newborn infant in a rugged log cabin in Hardin County, Kentucky.
 The baby’s name?
 Abraham Lincoln.

 Sin darkens the understanding.

 Sin dominates the will.

 Sin moves men to love darkness rather than light.

 Sin creates chaos and confusion.